Climate and Average Weather Year Round in Oklahoma City Oklahoma, United States

 Oklahoma City experiences extreme seasonal variation in the perceived humidity.

 The muggier period of the year lasts for 4.5 months, from May 14 to September 30, during which time the comfort level is muggy, oppressive, or miserable at least 18% of the time.
-The muggiest day of the year is July 5, with muggy conditions 70% of the time.
+The month with the most muggy days in Oklahoma City is July, with 21.3 days that are muggy or worse.

 dry 55°F comfortable 60°F humid 65°F muggy 70°F oppressive 75°F miserable